Free Trial

 What Counts as Accounts Receivable?

-Accounts receivable refers to outstanding customer invoices—amounts that your company expects to receive after a sale made on credit.
+Accounts receivable refers to outstanding customer invoice amounts that your company expects to receive after a sale made on credit.
 Instead of receiving payment upfront, you send an invoice and wait for the customer to pay within an agreed time frame.
+Some common examples of accounts receivable are:

 • Unpaid customer invoices for product deliveries